Deprivation of Liberty Safeguards

 (Redirected from DOLS)

 The Deprivation of Liberty Safeguards are the attempt by the Government to bridge the "Bournewood gap", so that all those lacking capacity deprived of their liberty within the meaning of Article 5(1)(e) in hospitals or care homes have safeguards consistent with the requirements of Article 5(1) and 5(4).
 This page also contains information about deprivation of liberty more generally (not just DOLS).
-The proposals in the Mental Capacity (Amendment) Bill 2017-19 would replace the Deprivation of Liberty Safeguards (DOLS) with Liberty Protection Safeguards (LPS).
+The Mental Capacity (Amendment) Act 2019, when in force, will replace the Deprivation of Liberty Safeguards with Liberty Protection Safeguards (LPS).

 See also